Canardoux/flutter_sound/doc/codec.md

 Please, remember that actually, Flutter Sound does not support Floating Point PCM data, nor records with more that one audio channel.
 On Flutter Sound, **Raw PCM is only PCM-LINEAR 16 monophony**

-This works only with `openAudioSession()` and  does not work with `openAudioSessionWithUI()`.
+This works only with [openAudioSession()](#openAudioSession-and-closeAudioSession) and  does not work with `openAudioSessionWithUI()`.
-To record a Live PCM file, you need just specify the parameter `toStream:` with you Stream sink, instead of the parameter `toFile:`
+To record a Live PCM file, for the verb [startRecorder()](recorder.md#startrecorder) you specify the parameter `toStream:` with you Stream sink, instead of the parameter `toFile:`.
+This parameter is a StreamSink that you can listen to, for processing the input data.

 Note : This new functionnality works better with Android minSdk >= 23, because previous SDK was not able to do UNBLOCKING `read`.